 Getting a prenuptial or postnuptial agreement can help you and your partner plan for the future and give you the chance to have those hard, but important, conversations.
 While they may seem similar, prenups and postnups have one key difference.
-Read Charlotte Christian Law’s blog to learn more.
+Read The Law Offices of Charlotte Christian and Associates’s blog to learn more.

 What is a Prenup?